Physical Presence Test

 1) Slide days – if up to the point of expatriating or repatriating the taxpayer has been in a foreign country for more than a 330 full days in the 12 month fiscal consecutive period under Physical Presence Test, there is opportunity to use those 35 (36 leap year) or less days (365 (366 leap year) consecutive period less the 330 days required to meet the test) as slide days to increase the total days abroad for the purposes of calculating Physical Presence Test.
 This is accomplished by either sliding the taxpayer back (expatriating) or ahead (repatriating) respectively by those 35 (36 leap year) or less days.
 Therefore, using Physical Presence Test, the period covered by the FEIE may be extended by using the 35 (36 leap year) or less slide days in a U.S. person’s expatriating or repatriating years to increase the amount of fractional exclusion that can be claimed.

 It is, therefore, prudent planning in the expatriating and repatriating tax years to limit the days back to the U.S., so that these potential 35 (36 leap year) slide days can be optimized to obtain excess FEIE.
-This results in $102,100 for 2017 / 365 days x 35 days= $9,790 of extra FEIE;
+This results in the dollar FEIE amount for the tax year / 365 (366 leap year) days x 35 (36 leap year) days= applicable of extra FEIE;

 2) Factor of timing – in transition expatriating years, meeting the Bona Fide Residence Test will encompass waiting for a full calendar tax year to elapse subsequent to the date of U.S. departure and prior to filing that year’s U.S. income tax return.
 Therefore, using the Physical Presence Test may allow if the qualifications are met a U.S. tax filing in advance, and